 I took a day off of work so that we could visit the local diabetes camp as both donors and future campers.
-(The Kiss-a-Pig Gala we participated in this year helps to fund the camp.)

 I say theoretically because on a map it’s half way, but it’s in a somewhat rural location and the signage wasn’t that good.

 Because of the weather this year, the farmers said that the blueberry crop isn’t the best.
 While I would have loved to have filled a bucket to the top and froze some for later, we ended up only picking about a half pound.

 Q had a great time hunting for the ripest berries and sampling them along the way.
 We had a small bag of berries to bring home, which we weighed and paid for on the honor system, putting our change into a cash box on the counter next to the scale.